-Entering the stage of organizational maturity, eu-LISA has a unique opportunity to further grow and develop its operations following industry standards and best practices, in order to better fulfil its mandate of supporting through technology the Member States (MS) in their efforts for a safer and freer Europe.
-At the same time, the Agency needs a long-term strategy that presents a clear pathway towards achieving its objectives, continuously increasing the added value of its services to stakeholders, and aligning the capabilities of technology and the institutional development with their needs.
+Entering the stage of organisational maturity, eu-LISA has a unique opportunity to further grow and develop its operations following industry standards and best practices, in order to better fulfil its mandate of supporting through technology the Member States (MS) in their efforts for a safer and freer Europe.
+At the same time, the Agency needs a long-term strategy that presents a clear pathway towards achieving its objectives, continuously increases the added value of its services to stakeholders, and aligns the capabilities of technology with the institutional development needs.

-This document summarises the eu-LISA strategy for 2021-2027 laying down the foundations and the direction for the strategic development of eu-LISA over this period.
-The strategy takes into consideration the present responsibilities of the Agency and new opportunities ahead as well as the increased expectations and demands from its stakeholders.
+This document summarises the eu-LISA Strategy for 2021-2027 laying down the foundations and the direction for the strategic development of eu-LISA over this period.
+The Strategy takes into consideration the present responsibilities of the Agency and new opportunities ahead as well as the increased expectations and demands from its stakeholders.

-This strategy builds on the achievements and developments so far and provides the direction for further development of eu-LISA's core capabilities in line with the 2018 revised Establishing Regulation with regard to the operational management and development of the systems under its control, providing quality services and technology and business expertise to the Member States and EU partner institutions.
+This Strategy builds on the achievements and developments to date and provides direction for further development of eu-LISA's core capabilities in line with the 2018 revised Establishing Regulation with regard to the operational management and development of the systems under its control, to provide quality services and technology and business expertise to the Member States and EU partner institutions.

-Partnerships will be essential to the success of eu-LISA in implementing this strategy.
+Partnerships will be essential to the success of eu-LISA in implementing this Strategy.
 The Agency has already established a close and open relationship with the relevant EU institutions and partner agencies, the Member States and the expert community.
-The hard work of delivering this strategy can succeed only with the involvement of the widest possible coalition.
+The hard work of delivering this Strategy can succeed only with the involvement of the widest possible coalition.
 I hope and believe that our achievements so far and plans for the future match that ambition.

-In order to be able to address future political evolutions, and ensure that the strategy remains adapted to a changing environment over the period, a mid-term review of the strategy will take place in 2024.
+In order to be able to address future political evolutions, and ensure that the Strategy remains adapted to a changing environment over the period, a mid-term review of the Strategy will take place in 2024.